betasyntax/Firewallz/README.md

 This framework is highly experimental.
 Until I remove this notice please use at your own risk.
 You have been warned!

+## Requirements:
+- Ubuntu 14.04 or greater.
+- 2 Network Cards, one connected to your WAN and the other connected to your switch.

 ## Installation:
 ```bash
 cd /web/server/root